saschaende/typo3-users/README.md

 ## Actually in development (coming soon)

-* Security fix "register" plugin according to https://typo3.org/security/advisory/typo3-psa-2019-002/:
+* Security fix "register" plugin according to https://typo3.org/security/advisory/typo3-psa-2019-002/, thanks to vasyl (typo3.net.ua):
     * The user gets no feedback, if the email exists.
 If email exists, the user gets an email with password reset link.
 The rest of the input will be ignored.

 ## Planned / ToDo